OSGeo/PROJ/docs/source/operations/operations_computation.rst

 Those operations are less accurate, since WGS 84 is assumed to be equivalent to GDA2020 with an accuracy of 4 metre.
-This is an instance demonstrating that using systematically the WGS 84 hub can be sub-optimal.
+This is an instance demonstrating that using WGS 84 as a hub systematically can be sub-optimal.

 There are still situations where the attempt to find a hub CRS does not work, because there is no such hub.
 This can occur for example when transforming from